-7 When a match is extended to allow a penalty-kick to be taken or retaken, the extension shall last until the moment that the penalty-kick has been completed, that is when:

-- (a) the ball goes direct into the goal.
+- When a match is extended to allow a penalty-kick to be taken or retaken, the extension shall last until the moment that the penalty-kick has been completed, that is when: - (a) the ball goes direct into the goal.
 A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (b) the ball rebounds from either goal-post or cross-bar into goal.
 A goal is scored and the match ends the moment the ball passes wholly over the goal-line; - (c) the ball passes out of play outside the goal-posts or over the cross-bar.
 The match ends the moment that the ball passes beyond the boundary of the field of play;

-Laws of the Game Decisions of the International Board (d) the ball strikes a goal-post or the crossbar and rebounds into play.
-The match is terminated at the moment the ball rebounds into play; (e) the ball having been touched by the goalkeeper, enters the goal.
-A goal is scored and the match ends the moment the ball passes over the goal-line; (f) the ball is clearly saved by the goalkeeper.
+- (d) the ball strikes a goal-post or the crossbar and rebounds into play.
+The match is terminated at the moment the ball rebounds into play; - (e) the ball having been touched by the goalkeeper, enters the goal.
+A goal is scored and the match ends the moment the ball passes over the goal-line; - (f) the ball is clearly saved by the goal-keeper.
 The Referee should blow for 'Time' at once.
-Should the goalkeeper by mischance then drop the ball over his goal-line it is not a goal, for the game has ended; (g) the ball is stopped in its course by an outside agent.
-The game should be further extended to allow the penalty-kick to be taken properly; (h) and in addition if any defending player infringes the Law and encroaches, play shall be extended for the penalty-kick to be retaken under the provisions of this Law.
-8 If, when a penalty-kick has been taken, the ball is stopped in its course, by an outside agent, the kick shall be retaken.
-LAW XV.-THROW-IN When the whole of the ball passes over a touch-line, either on the ground or in the air, it shall be thrown in from the point where it crossed the line, in any direction, by a player of the team opposite to that of the player who last touched it.
+Should the goalkeeper by mischance then drop the ball over his goal-line it is not a goal, for the game has ended: - 8 If, when a match is extended to allow a penalty-kick to be taken or retaken, and before the kick has been completed, the ball is stopped by an outside agent, the game shall be further extended to allow the penalty-kick to be taken properly. - 9 If any defending player infringes the Law and encroaches, play shall be extended for the penalty-kick to be retaken under the provisions of this Law. - 10 If, when a penalty-kick has been taken, the ball is stopped in its course, by an outside agent, the kick shall be retaken.

+LAW XV.-THROW-IN

+When the whole of the ball passes over a touch-line, either on the ground or in the air, it shall be thrown in from the point where it crossed the line, in any direction, by a player of the team opposite to that of the player who last touched it.
 The thrower at the moment of delivering the ball must face the field of play and part of each foot shall be either on the touch-line or on the ground outside the touch-line.
 The thrower shall use both hands and shall deliver the ball from behind and over his head.
 The ball shall be in play immediately it enters the field of play, but the thrower shall not again play the ball until it has been touched or played by another player.
 A goal shall not be scored direct from a throw-in.

-Punishment: (a) If the ball is improperly thrown in the throw-in shall be taken by a player of the opposing team. (b) If the thrower plays the ball a second 1 If a player taking a throw-in, plays the ball a second time by handling it within the field of play before it has been touched or played by another player, the Referee shall award a direct free-kick.
-2 A player taking a throw-in must face the field of play with some part of his body.
-3 If, when a throw-in is being taken, any of the opposing players dance about or gesticulate in a way calculated to distract or impede the thrower, it shall be deemed ungentlemanly conduct, for which the offender(s) shall be cautioned.
+- Punishment: - (a) If the ball is improperly thrown in the throw-in shall be taken by a player of the opposing team. - (b) If the thrower plays the ball a second time before it has been touched or played by another player, an indirect free-kick shall be taken by a player of the opposing team from the place where the infringement occurred.

-(b) If the thrower plays the ball a second time before it has been touched or played by another player, an indirect free-kick shall be taken by a player of the opposing team from the place where the infringement occurred.
-Laws of the Game